igorbonadio/toy_compiler/docs/language_reference.md

 ## Variable, Symbols & Attributions

-You don't need to declare variables in Likely.
+You don't need to declare variables.
 All you need to do is attribute some value to them.

 ```python
 x = 123